-Support preservation efforts that include the construction of complimentary new structures that add to the overall character of the area.
+Support preservation efforts that include the construction of complimentary new structures that are compatible to the overall character of the area.
 (See also, Policy 1.4A: Infill Opportunities.)

 Principle 5.2: Our community will preserve our cultural resources and heritage.